mathworks/Simscape-Battery-Electric-Vehicle-Model/Components/BatteryHighVoltage/README.md

 from Simscape Driveline.
 This model has a simple equation-based terminal voltage model computed from the state of charge (SOC).
-This model also computes the battery temperature from dissipated energy.
+This model computes the battery temperature from dissipated energy.

 [url-battery-driveline]: https://www.mathworks.com/help/sdl/ref/batterysystemlevel.html